palantir/sls-packaging/readme.md

 options typically override earlier options (although this behavior is undefined and may be JVM-specific); this allows users to override the hard-coded options.

+#### Runtime environment variables
+Environment variables can be configured through the `env` blocks of `launcher-static.yml` and `launcher-custom.yml` as described in [configuration file](https://github.com/palantir/go-java-launcher).
+They are set by the launcher process before the Java process is executed.

 Packaging
 ---------